thosgood/this-weeks-finds/markdown/251-300/week276.md

 6) nLab, `http://ncatlab.org/nlab`

-The nLab is like the library, or laboratory, in the back room of the n-Category Café.
+The nLab is like the library, or laboratory, in the back room of the
+$n$-Category Café.
 The nCafé is a place to chat: it's a blog.
 The nLab is a place to work: it's a wiki.
 It's been operating since November 2008.
 There's quite a lot there by now, but it's really just getting started.